 Black Helo Leuchten Desk Lamp

-Materials: Round black painted curd brass ringed base with a built-in switch.
+Materials: Round black painted brass ringed base with a built-in switch.
 Iron counterweight inside the base.
-Similar mushroom style brass lampshade.
+Similar brass mushroom lampshade.
 Curved brass rod.
 Some metal parts.
 White Bakelite E27 socket.

 Height: 38 cm / 14.96”